-The Managing Conflict in Nigeria (MCN) Programme supported phone-in radio discussion programmes, as part of efforts to address a reported increase in sexual and gender-based violence (SGBV) during the COVID-19 pandemic.
+The Managing Conflict in Nigeria (MCN) Programme supported phone-in radio discussion programmes to address a reported increase in sexual and gender-based violence (SGBV) during the COVID-19 pandemic.

 Participants included members of the Sexual Assault Referral Centre (SARC) Steering Committees, traditional rulers, religious leaders, government officials, security officials, non-governmental organisations (NGO) workers, women leaders and youth leaders.
 An average of 5,000 listeners tuned into each programme and had the opportunity to ask questions and make comments.